deshpande-shruti/Python/README.md

 # Python!
-This repository contains basics of Python programming language, which include:
+This repository contains basic introduction of Python programming language, which include:
 1. All the python libraries such as:
     - Numpy, Pandas, sklearn.